 Drinking enough water is important, but there are other factors to keep in mind too.
 Image: Grayl

-Replacing lost fluids is obviously essential.
-But that’s not all you need to replace.
+Replacing lost fluids is essential, but that’s not all you need to replenish.
 Electrolytes are very important for your body to maintain proper functioning.

-Carry an electrolyte supplement, whether it be concentrate, powder or tab form with you at all times in your rucksack.
+Carry an electrolyte supplement in your rucksack at all times, whether it be in concentrate, powder, or tablet form.
 Also, add salty snacks like nuts or pretzels to your hiking menu to help your body retain water.

-If weight is a problem, then compact and lightweight electrolyte powders are the way to go.
-The Thorzt Solo Shots come in little 3g sachets which each makes 600ml of hydration drink.
-These are perfect as they take up minimal space.
-You can also get electrolytes supplements in tab form if that’s what you prefer.
+If weight is a problem, compact and lightweight electrolyte powders are the way to go.
+The Thorzt Solo Shots come in small 3-gram sachets, each making 600ml of hydration drink.
+These are perfect, as they take up minimal space.
+Skratch Labs also offer a good range.
+You can also find electrolytes supplements in tablet form.

 Electrolytes are important, so incorporate them into your hydration routine.
 Image: Nuun

-It’s important to remain motivated at all times to hydrate.
-This can be a little tricky when you’re exhausted and hot.
-If your current hydration system isn’t working for you, then definitely change it up.
+It’s important always remain motivated to hydrate, but this can be a little tricky when you’re exhausted and hot.
+If your current hydration system isn’t working for you, it’s worth changing it up.

-Whether your bladder or reservoir is uncomfortable to use, or your soft bottle is too cumbersome – ensure that hydrating is as easy as possible so that it doesn’t fall by the wayside.
+Whether your bladder or reservoir is uncomfortable to use, or your soft bottle is too cumbersome – ensure that hydrating is as easy as possible, so it doesn’t fall by the wayside.

 If the mouthpiece isn’t right, or the bottle isn’t comfy to hold then change it before your trip.
 Image: Kelly Thompson

-If you can’t find someone to follow you around and fan you with an oversized banana leaf, or your air conditioner is too bulky to fit in your rucksack – the next best thing is a Kool Tie.
+If no-one agrees to following you around with an oversized banana leaf to fan you, or your air conditioner doesn’t quite fit in your rucksack – the next best thing is a Kool Tie.

-Kool Ties are neckties that are filled with polymer crystals.
-All you need to do is soak them in water for 30-45 minutes, and the crystals will absorb the water.
-Then you then simply hang it around your neck, and the water will evaporate to cool you down.
-You could even wet a bandana or use a Chill Towel for a similar effect.
+Kool Ties are neckties filled with polymer crystals.
+Just soak them for 30-45 minutes, and the crystals will absorb the water.
+Simply hang it around your neck and the water will evaporate, cooling you down.
+For a similar effect, you could also wet a bandana, or use a Chill Towel.

 A Kool Tie is basically a personal evaporative cooling system.
 Image: Erin Wescombe

-If you suspect that you or your hiking buddy has heat stroke, get them medical attention ASAP.
-In the meantime, you’ll need to attempt to cool them down.
-Seek out shade immediately, have them lie down, and then apply an instant ice pack to the back of their neck and under the arms if possible.
+If you suspect that you or your hiking buddy has heat stroke, call for medical attention immediately.
+In the meantime, you’ll need to attempt to cool yourselves down.

-Instant ice packs are readily available at pharmacies or with larger first aid kits.
-If your kit is missing one, then definitely add it in.
+Instant ice packs are readily available at pharmacies, or in larger first aid kits.
+If your kit is missing one, definitely add it.

-Anyone who’s completed a multi-day hike will tell you that drinking a litre of water every morning helps you stay on top of hydration.
-This way you’re not just replacing fluids just when your body needs them.
-For more on hydrating on a multi-day hike in hot and dry conditions, check out this article here.
+Anyone who has completed a multi-day hike will tell you that drinking a litre of water every morning helps you to stay on top of hydration.
+This way, you’re not just replacing fluids when your body needs them.
+For more on hydrating on a multi-day hike in hot and dry conditions, check out this article.

 Drink water before you leave your campsite in the morning.
 Image: MSR

-Wear lightweight, loose, long sleeves to shield from the heat of the sun and keep you cool.
-It’s generally best to avoid fabrics such as cotton, as that fabric doesn’t wick away sweat.
-Instead, choose nylon or polyester fabric clothes that are designed especially for hiking.
+Wear lightweight and loose long sleeves to shield from the sun’s heat and keep you cool.
+It’s generally best to avoid fabrics such as cotton, as this fabric doesn’t wick away sweat.
+Instead, choose nylon or polyester fabric in clothes designed especially for hiking.

-This may not always be possible depending on the terrain, but when you’re stopping for a snack or rest break, do so in the shade.
-If you can coordinate your rest periods under a tree, you’ll be able to give your body a break from the sun.
+This may not always be possible depending on the terrain – but when stopping for a snack or rest break, do so in the shade.
+If you can coordinate your rest periods under a tree, you’ll give your body the break it needs from the sun.

-Research the area in advance, and check out other blogs and forums to find where you can find shelter.
-Also, take a longer rest than you normally would when the weather is warm.
+Research the area in advance, and check out other blogs and forums to find where offers shelter.
+Also, when the weather is warm, take a longer rest than you normally would.

 If shade is scarce, make the most of it when you see it.
 Image: Ben Collaton

-For shorter day hikes where you’ve got mobile reception, then one of the best apps to use is SunSmart.
-It tells you when the UV levels are high, will notify you when to reapply sunscreen, and gives you the UV levels of your location which will help protect you from the sun.
+For shorter-day hikes where mobile reception is available, one of the best apps to use is SunSmart.
+It indicates when the UV levels are high, will notify you when to reapply sunscreen, and provides you with the UV levels of your location.

-If you start your hike early, then you can finish in the early afternoon to avoid the hottest part of the day.
-If you spend less time in the heat, you won’t put your body through as much stress.
+If you start your hike early, you’ll finish in the early afternoon and avoid the hottest part of the day.
+Spending less time in the heat means you won’t put your body through as much stress.